PowerShell Remoting (PS Remote)

 Enter-PSSession -ComputerName dc01 -Credential $creds

-One-to-many remoting
+#### One-to-many remoting <a href="#one-to-many-remoting" id="one-to-many-remoting"></a>

-Sometimes you may need to perform a task interactively on a remote computer.
+> Sometimes you may need to perform a task interactively on a remote computer.
 But remoting is much more powerful when performing a task on multiple remote computers at the same time.
-Use the Invoke-Command cmdlet to run a command against one or more remote computers at the same time.
+Use the `Invoke-Command` cmdlet to run a command against one or more remote computers at the same time.

 Invoke-Command -ComputerName dc01, sql02, web01 {Get-Service -Name W32time} -Credential $Cred

-PowerShell Sessions
+#### PowerShell Sessions <a href="#powershell-sessions" id="powershell-sessions"></a>

-Similar to the CIM sessions, a PowerShell session to a remote computer can be used to run multiple commands against the remote computer without the overhead of a new session for each individual command.
+> Similar to the CIM sessions, a PowerShell session to a remote computer can be used to run multiple commands against the remote computer without the overhead of a new session for each individual command.

 $session = New-PSSession -ComputerName dc01, sql02, web01 -Credential $Cred